kajitetsuya/kajitetsuya.github.io/index.md

 ### [Asymptotic Theory of _L_-Statistics and Integrable Empirical Processes](https://arxiv.org/abs/1910.07572)

 > Asymptotics of _L_-statistics can be tricky in some applications.
 I develop a new way to characterize them using integrable empirical processes and functional delta methods.
 Bootstrap validity is also shown.
 Applications to outlier robustness analysis.

-## Work in Progress

-### Assessing Outcome-Dependent Heterogeneity in Treatment Effects

-> Treatment heterogeneity is crucial in policy targeting.
-First, we interpret the popular heterogeneity measure, the quantile treatment effect, by the principle of equal effects.
-Second, we relax it to the principle of least effects and propose bounds on subgroup treatment effects.
-Third, we provide sharp second-order stochastic dominance bounds on the distribution of individual treatment effects.